apache/iotdb/docs/Documentation/UserGuide/8-System Tools/1-Sync Tool.md

 The sync tool has a many-to-one sender-receiver mode - that is, one sync receiver can receive data from multiple sync senders simultaneously while one sync sender can only send data to one sync receiver.

 > Note: Before using the sync tool, the client and server need to be configured separately.
 The configuration is detailed in Sections Configuration.
+# Application Scenario
+In the case of a factory application, there are usually multiple sub-factories and multiple general(main) factories.
+Each sub-factory uses an IoTDB instance to collect data, and then synchronize the data to the general factory for backup or analysis.
+A general factory can receive data from multiple sub-factories and a sub-factory can also synchronize data to multiple general factories.
+In this scenario, each IoTDB instance manages different devices.

+In the sync module, each sub-factory is a sender, a general factory is a receiver, and senders periodically synchronizes the data to receivers.
+In the above application scenario, the data of one device can only be collected by one sender, so there is no device overlap between the data synchronized by multiple senders.
+Otherwise, the application scenario of the sync module is not satisfied.
 # Configuration
 ## Sync Receiver
 The parameter configuration of the sync receiver is located in the configuration file `iotdb-engine.properties` of IoTDB, and its directory is `$IOTDB_HOME/conf/iotdb-engine.properties`.
 In this configuration file, there are four parameters related to the sync receiver.
 The configuration instructions are as follows: